FatimaBOliveira/computer-infrastructure-assessment/README.md

 - to know that there are many programs that use a [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) (CLI);
 - to get used to the command line environment, understand how it works and how powerful it can be;
 - to perform tasks without a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface), that is usually used over CLI;
-- to use virtual machines accessible through a browser, and these provide [computing infrastructures](https://www.sciencedirect.com/topics/computer-science/computing-infrastructure) with useful tools;
+- to use virtual machines accessible through a browser, and these provide [computing infrastructures](https://www.sciencedirect.com/topics/computer-science/computing-infrastructure) with useful tools.

 These skills are especially valuable in the profession of a Data Analyst, because they expand the knowledge of the process within the computer and ease the manipulation of data in daily life.